 Artists, curators, writers and other creative researchers* attend the Academy for a creative surge, revitalizing their practice, gaining fresh perspectives on their work, experimenting in a supportive environment and/or striking out in new directions.
 You are typically a seasoned creative practitioner/researcher wishing to join graduate and doctoral researchers in workshops, lectures, critiques, exhibitions, screenings, symposia, excursions and other events.

-Post-residency Transart can help you design a self-study programme, support your praxis during the following year and advise you on an MFA, DFA or PhD proposal (possibility to continue on to DFA or MFA programme with an accepted proposal, space permitting).
+Post-residency Transart can help you design a self-study programme, support your praxis during the following year and advise you on an MFA, DCA or PhD proposal (possibility to continue on to DCA or MFA programme with an accepted proposal, space permitting).
 Optionally get support and input for a year-long independent project.